vechain/vechain-sdk-js/docs/thor-client.md

 The `GasModule` in Thor-client is designed to handle gas-related operations on the VechainThor blockchain.
 Gas is a crucial aspect of executing transactions on the blockchain, representing the computational and storage resources consumed during transaction processing.
 This module provides convenient methods for estimating the gas cost of a transaction, allowing developers to optimize their interactions with the VechainThor network.

 ### gasPadding

-The `gasPadding` option is a percentage of gas to add on top of the estimated gas.
-The value must be between (0, 1].
+The `gasPadding` option adds a safety margin to estimated gas costs.
+It allows developers to specify a percentage increase in gas estimation to account for potential variations or complexities in transaction execution.
+This helps ensure transaction success by providing extra resources while managing costs effectively.

 ```typescript { name=gas, category=example }
 import { TransactionHandler, networkInfo } from '@vechain/vechain-sdk-core';